armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 In case the version of sbt is different from the declared version in `project/build.properties` you might want to change the version in `project/build.properties` (for example: 1.4.3 vs 1.4.7).

-If the build succeeds, you can find a zip archive of the kaitai-struct compiler in `jvm/target/universal/`.
+If the build succeeds, you can find a zip archive of the Kaitai Struct compiler in `jvm/target/universal/`.
 In my case, this is `jvm/target/universal/kaitai-struct-compiler-0.9-SNAPSHOT.zip`.

 Unpack the zip file somewhere and add the `bin` subdirectory to your path, or use absolute paths to invoke the compiler.